-The $19 million redevelopment of the Cowes Cultural and Community Centre involves replacing the existing Centre, to bring together the cultural and social aspirations of the community and draw visitors in to showcase the history and culture of the region.
+The redevelopment of the Cowes Cultural and Community Centre involves replacing the existing Centre, to bring together the cultural and social aspirations of the community and draw visitors in to showcase the history and culture of the region.
 The new facility will encourage a range of community activities and events.

 Concept Plans released

 The growing and changing population of Phillip Island, together with an increasing expectation for recreation and cultural experiences, demands attention to the community facilities available in Cowes.
 There is strong community support for a dynamic, interactive Cultural Centre for the community.